 People say that charity begins at home, yet with so many different charities out there, it can be difficult deciding which to donate to.
-Now, in an ideal world, there would be no need for charity at all, but sadly that’s not the case.
+Now, in an ideal world, there would be no need for animal charities at all, but sadly that’s not the case.

-Animal charities seem to be becoming rarer and rarer these days, which is why we’re highlighting the amazing work done by the animal charity Animal Aid.
+Animal charities seem to be becoming rarer and rarer these days, which is why we’re highlighting the amazing work done by one of our heroes, Animal Aid.

 All living creatures deserve to be safe, happy, and to live freely.